How To Talk To Your Husband to Truly Connect

 Rather than talking WITH each other, they resort to talking AT each other —spitting out facts rather than connecting in their relationship.
 Have you found yourself in that place with your husband?
 If so, join the crowd!

 And then when you realize the disconnection going on between you and your husband and you try to dialogue with him —nothing!
-Something you say or infer flies right over his head, or it obviously doesn’t hold the same meaning for him as it does for you because of his reaction (or lack there-of).
+Something you say flies right over his head, or it obviously doesn’t hold the same meaning for him as it does for you because of his reaction (or lack there-of).
 And then things become even more complicated in your relationship!

 Does that mean that men are dense when it comes to communication?
 No. It may be YOUR communication isn’t always clear to them, but it doesn’t mean ALL communication comes out that way.
 And it doesn’t mean that you can’t find ways to bridge those misunderstandings.
 It just demonstrates the need to learn more about each other’s style of communicating and listening in order to better connect in your relationship.